 SBIR.gov includes information for applicants, but, as mentioned above, the application process starts with research:

-- Check the list of open solicitations at SBIR.gov.
+- Check the list of past awards and open solicitations at SBIR.gov.
 Each solicitation explains the areas of R&D that agencies are interested in.

 - If you have questions, contact the individual agency.
 Refer to this contact list.

-- Register your business with SBA’s Company Registry prior to submitting an application.
+- Register your business with SBA’s Company Registry prior to submitting an application and get on the SBIR newletter mailing list.

 - Get tips and training on applying to the SBIR program.

-Tip: Grants.gov is a good place to start looking for SBIR/STTR program opportunities.
-Just type "SBIR" in the basic search, and off you go!
+Tip: SBIR.gov is a good place to start looking for SBIR/STTR program opportunities.
+Just click "Open Search Topics" under the “Funding” menu, and off you go!

 - SBA District Offices